mariodavid/mariodavid.github.io/_drafts/security-constraints-in-cuba.md

 ### Picking up where we left off

-In the [last blog post](https://www.road-to-cuba-and-beyond.com/cuba-security-subsystem-distilled/) about the whole security subsystem in CUBA i wrote that i might write another blog post to describe additional examples of CUBAs security relates features.
+In the [last blog post](https://www.road-to-cuba-and-beyond.com/cuba-security-subsystem-distilled/) about the whole security subsystem in CUBA i mentioned that i might write another blog post to describe additional examples of CUBAs security relates features.
 Although it took quite some time, it finally arrived.

 This time, it is mostly about interacting with the security system in a (semi-)programmatic way.
 Additionally  we will take a slight look at the auditing options of the platform.

 If you are not fimilar with the basic building blocks of the security features of CUBA, i would encourange you to read about it in the [first part](https://www.road-to-cuba-and-beyond.com/cuba-security-subsystem-distilled/).